terraform-aws-modules/terraform-aws-cloudwatch/README.md

 # AWS Cloudwatch Terraform module

-Terraform module which creates Cloudwatch resources on AWS
+Terraform module which creates Cloudwatch resources on AWS.

 This type of resources are supported: